Old German Baptist Brethren: Theology

-In general, the theological position of the OGBB can be diverse, and often represented geographically.
-A Doctrinal Treatise was published in 1952, primarily for the sake of young men who went abroad in Civilian Public Service camps or other work programs, and it presents many doctrinal distinctives of the OGBB; however it is not a creed or formal statement of faith to which members must subscribe, as members interpret and apply some of its various theological points differently.
-When asked for a creed, most Old German Baptist Brethren claim that the New Testament is the closest thing they have to a creed.
+The theology of the OGBB varies, often along geographic lines.
+A Doctrinal Treatise, published in 1952 mainly for young men entering Civilian Public Service camps or other work programs, sets out many of the group's distinctive teachings, but it is not a creed or required statement of faith, and members apply its points differently.
+Asked for a creed, most members say that the New Testament is the closest thing they have.